OrdinaryMagician/saya_m/README.md

 A steady burst of seeking beams of fiery energy that explode on impact, bursting into deadly heat.
 Each beam deals exactly 1% of the enemy's total health pool in damage, making this especially effective against heavy targets.

-Primary fire shoots them out at a slower pace, while secondary fire does it much faster, but consuming far more mana.

 The beams appear to make motorbike revving noises as they travel.

 ### Spellcard: Rude Sign "Saturation Barrage"